Book project in development

 Why I am writing it

-I am writing this book because too many people are living inside structures that make overload feel personal when the real problem is architectural.
-People are told to communicate better, prioritize better, collaborate better or lead better while the organization keeps routing important work into the wrong places and calling the result normal.
+Too many people live inside structures that make overload feel personal when the real problem is architectural.
+They are told to communicate better, prioritize better, collaborate better or lead better while the organization keeps routing important work into the wrong places and calling the result normal.

 Status